Homemade Filter: The Ultimate Guide Of Making

 At the outlet cap, ensure to put your screen or mesh, and place a water collecting bowl for collecting your filtered water.
 Also, when adding your materials to the gallon, leave some space for water that you will pour into the filter.

 Also, you can add more materials if you desire, and you can even change the entire filtering process.
 The choice is all yours.

 Distiller on the Stove

 This is a very efficient form of water filtration.
-When set, it can turn-up both salty and dirty water into consumable water.
-Although it is quite technical to set up than other water filter DIY, it is a convenient tool to have, especially if you have devices that require distilled water or for consumption.
+When set, it can turn salty and dirty water into consumable water.
+Although it is quite technical to set up other water filter DIY, it is a convenient tool, especially if you have devices requiring distilled water or for consumption.

 Here’s How to Do It

 Before starting this method, you have to prepare.
 You can start by getting the following required tools:

 First, pour water into your kettle and place it on the stove or heat source.
 Then attach the stainless steel hose to the kettle’s spout and clip it with a connecting valve.
 Place the other end of the tube in your collecting bottle or glass bowl, then turn on the heat.